corda/corda-docs/content/en/docs/corda-enterprise/4.7/node-database-intro.md

 For development/testing purposes, the [simplified database schema setup for development](node/operating/node-database-developer.md) documentation covers database setup with simplified user permissions.
 Documentation on [understanding the node database](node/operating/node-database.md) explains the differences between both setups.

-Corda Enterpise is released with the [Database Management Tool](node/operating/node-database.md#database-management-tool-ref).
+Corda Enterprise is released with the [Database Management Tool](node/operating/node-database.md#database-management-tool-ref).
 The tool is distributed as a standalone JAR file named `tools-database-manager-${corda_version}.jar`.
 It is intended to be used by Corda Enterprise node administrators during database schema creation.